coreos/rpm-ostree/doc/treefile.md

    set; rpm-ostree will modify the `/etc/nsswitch.conf` in the target root to ensure that `/usr/lib/passwd` is used.

+ * `etc-group-members`: Array of strings, optional: Unix groups in this list will be stored in `/etc/group` instead of `/usr/lib/group`.
+Use this option for groups for which humans should be a member.

  * `install-langs`: Array of strings, optional.
 This sets the RPM _install_langs macro.
 Set this to e.g. `["en_US", "fr_FR"]`.